-An official high school transcript of the student's record, GED certificate, or an official transcript from the last college attended must be on file in the Office of Admissions and Records no later than mid-term of the first semester of enrollment (sooner if needed for TSI status).
+An official high school transcript of the student's record, GED certificate, or official transcripts from all colleges attended must be on file in the Office of Admissions and Records no later than mid-term of the first semester of enrollment (sooner if needed for TSI status.)
 Students must request and pay any fees to obtain these documents.
 Transcripts submitted to the college will not be returned to the student.